hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rules_engine.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Rules engine configuration.
 Changing this forces a new resource to be created.
+Changing this forces a new resource to be created.

 * `frontdoor_name` - (Required) The name of the Front Door instance.
 Changing this forces a new resource to be created.